duktig-solutions/Duktig-microservice-php/documentation/api/2-getting-started.md

 #### Duktig Postman Collection

-After successful installation of Postman you can import Duktig.Microservice Collection to use and test the backend functionality.
+After successful installation of Postman you can import Duktig.Microservice requests collection to use and test the backend functionality.

 [Postman Collection](Duktig.Microservice.1.postman_collection.json)